+FIGURE 8

 In this figure, there are multiple monitors detected on the student device.
 The student has the option of proceeding with multiple monitors, removing the other monitor, or if they think there has been a mistake in monitor detection.